lemocla/Which-way-is-up/documentation/testing/user_stories.md

       - **Path 2 - my order page**
         - When I am logged in and that I browse my order history,
-        - For each item I have ordered but I haven't left a review, a link to add a review
+        - For each item I have ordered but I haven't left a review, a link to 'add a review' is displayed
         - A page opens with a form where I can select a rating in the "rating" field and enter a comment in the "comment" field,
         - When I submit the review and that my form is valid, I am redirected to the "Order history page"
         - When I submit the review and that my form is not valid, an error message will display asking me to fill the form with valid information.